OpenVoiceOS/community-docs/docs/prompts.md

     return IceCreamSkill()
 ```

 In this example we first speak some `welcome.dialog`.
 The list of flavors is then spoken, followed by the `what.flavor.dialog`.
-Finally we confirm the Users selection by speaking `coming.right.up.dialog`
+Finally, we confirm the Users selection by speaking `coming.right.up.dialog`

 ### Optional arguments